KroSheChKa/BasketBot/README.md

 # BasketBot
-A simple bot that throws the ball into a hoop.
+A simple bot that throws the ball into a basketball hoop.